voperson/voperson/voPerson.md

   additional attribute description options have been added to the [IANA registry](https://www.iana.org/assignments/ldap-parameters/ldap-parameters.xhtml#ldap-parameters-4).
   The likelihood of conflict in practice is therefore quite low.

+## Important Considerations When Using Attribute Options

+Care should be taken when using Attribute Options, as a client unaware of attribute options may not comprehend the intent, and may behave incorrectly.
+For example, if a client that does not parse the `internal` tag may not realize a value should not be released further, and if the client does not parse the `prior` tag it may not realize the attribute value is no longer valid.

+If downstream clients cannot be tightly managed, it may be desirable to place appropriate ACLs on Attribute Options (if supported by the LDAP server), or even to write to two separate LDAP servers (one with Attribute Options and one without).

 ## `app-*` Attribute Description Option

 Used to identify an application specific value for an attribute. `app-` is considered